Sheila Lesley Volunteer of the Year Award

 Lucy Walker

-Drawing on a wealth of nearly 20 years’ experience, Lucy advises her diverse client base on a wide range of trade mark matters.
+Drawing on a wealth of over 20 years’ experience, Lucy advises her diverse client base on a wide range of trade mark matters.
 Lucy’s passion for IP goes further than her day-to-day work.
 Lucy is responsible for the management of Barker Brettell’s Renewals Department.

 Lucy is also the equality, inclusivity and diversity officer where she is championing the Firm’s ethos of being truly committed to providing a supportive, thriving working environment that respects and values each individual employee regardless of their background and experience.
 As part of this, she has also taken on the responsibility of the firm’s social committee to improve the social environment in the workplace.